SausageTaste/mirinae/README.md

 This project is under active development, and sometimes it crashes if there are not required assets.
 If that happens, it's a bug so please make an issue.
 All you need to run the app are *executable* files, *shared library* files, and `<repo>/asset` folder.
-Oh, by the way, don't forget to compile shaders!
+Don't forget to compile shaders, though.

 # Control